How Real Aliens Killed Sci-Fi For Me

-We’ve got some strange ways of dealing with bad thoughts.
+We’ve got some strange ways of dealing with violent thoughts.

 In the 1280s, the Mongol warlord Hülegü Khan was getting ready to make war on the city of Baghdad — which was, at that time, the epicenter of the civilized world.

 The Khan sent a threat letter to the Caliph of Baghdad that always sends chills up my spine when I read it:

 Reading this letter is like hearing an epic speech from — depending on who you identify with, the Mongols or the Baghdadis — the hero or the villain of a movie.

 Either way, it’s the kind of smack talk that makes you stop and take notice — like when the Persians tell the Spartans, “Drop your weapons,” and the Spartans reply, “Come get them.”

 So far, this is an action/adventure movie — or maybe a hit TV series:

 The Caliph sent the Khan back a letter saying he wouldn’t submit, so the Mongol army showed up at Baghdad, chopped down all the palm trees for miles around, and catapulted them at the city.

 Just picture that — thousands of palm trees rocketing out of the sky, smashing houses, marketplaces, mosques, city squares.
 It’s horrific, for sure — but you’ve got to give the Mongols points for thinking out of the box.

 And suddenly, we’re in a war movie.
 The vibe is getting grittier.